truvatech/truvatech/README.md

 I.T Wiz, and Systems & Process (industrial) Engineer, with an abstract art piece for a background/life-experience, and deep understanding of both on-screen and off-screen technical matters

-Looking for 100% remote, or Montreal based flexible hybrid opportunities, which would ideally include a part where I would be working remotely from Costa Rica during the months of Dec-March.
-My partner is from there and she has family and a home there and why should one wait until retirement to do like the "snowbirds" (Retired Quebecers who drive down to florida every winter), when I could work remotely from a tropical paradise!?
+Looking for 100% remote, or Montreal based flexible hybrid opportunities

 Roles I am looking to fill – Looking for an exiting team and opportunity, and not necessarily a specific title
  - Cloud Systems Engineer/Site Reliability Engineer/Platform Engineer/DevOps/Sysadmin/Cybersecurity Analyst – for cloud providers, MSPs, or in-house for larger enterprise-grade industries and organizations